Skip to content

 </trans-unit>

-The language to display will then be selected automatically based on user preferences or browser setup.
+The language to display is then selected automatically based on user preferences or browser setup.

 Note